Influencer Whitelisting

 1. What influencer whitelisting actually means (and what it doesn’t)

-Whitelisting, also called creator licensing or paid partnership amplification, is the process of a brand gaining advertising permissions to run paid ads from an influencer’s social media account.
+Influencer whitelisting, also called creator licensing or paid partnership amplification, is the process of a brand gaining advertising permissions to run paid ads from an influencer’s social media account.
 Instead of the ad running from your brand page, it runs from the creator’s handle, appearing as sponsored content authored by them.
+This is fundamentally different from a creator boosting their own post or from a brand running its own dark posts: the legal owner of the ad changes, and so does the trust signal it carries.

-This is not the same as the creator “posting” something.
+Influencer whitelisting is not the same as the creator “posting” something.
 No new organic post appears on their feed.
 The creator grants access, typically through Meta’s Business Manager or TikTok’s Creator Marketplace, and the brand then controls targeting, spend, scheduling, and creative variation from its own ad account.
+The creator never gives up password access, and the brand never touches their organic feed.
+Official platform documentation for these permission flows lives at the Meta Business Help Center on creator partnership ads and the TikTok Creator Marketplace.

 🤝